mjmayank-zz/emailviz/README.md

 Setup Virtualenv
 Run 'pip install -r requirements.txt'
-Run 'python routes.py' to run
+Run 'python routes.py' to run with email download
+Run 'python routes.py json' to run with emails pulled from json (faster)

-Go to your python prompt and import ntlk and then type ntlk.download() and install stopwords from the window that pops up.
+Go to your python prompt and import ntlk and then type ntlk.download() and install stopwords and treebank from the window that pops up.